csteach402/csteach402.github.io/weekly_assignment.md

 We will go through this work at the start of next week's class.

+-->

-#### Week 2 - 21st January 2015
+#### Week 3 - 3rd February 2016

 * Please review this week's [notes and material](/notes), which includes the class and extra notes
 * Using the sample code provided in this week's notes and course repository, please complete the following tasks
-  * create a new database called '402framework'
+  * create a database called '402framework'
-  * add a new table for each of the following
+  * add a table for each of the following
     * users
     * content
     * content_type